sahilrai100/Portfolio/CONTRIBUTING.md

 ## Code of Conduct

-Please note that Rahul Vijay Portfolio has a Code of Conduct.
-By participating in this project, you agree to abide by its terms.
-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at rahulvijay8156@gmail.com.
+Please note that Sahil Rai Portfolio has a Code of Conduct.By participating in this project, you agree to abide by its terms.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at sahil070902@gmail.com.

 ## Thank You

-Thank you for contributing to Rahul Vijay Portfolio!
+Thank you for contributing to sahil rai Portfolio!
 Your time and efforts are highly valued.
 If you have any questions or need further assistance, feel free to reach out to the project team.

 Happy coding!